 The ins and outs of new-born and baby sleep can be pretty daunting for a new mum.
 First off, there’s the myriad of sleep options: do you want a crib or a cot, a Moses basket or a co-sleeper?
 Should it be in your room or theirs?
 Then there’s sleeping attire and bedding.
 Sleepsuits?
 Pyjamas?
 Cellular blankets or sheets?
 Finally, there’s cot safety and SIDS advice to worry about.
 Do I need bumpers?
 (It is recommended you use air wrap breathable bumpers only) Feet to bottom of the cot?
 Temperature of room and appropriate layers?
 Sleeping bag or blankets?
 How to use a baby sleeping bag?

 I remember how panicked I was, when we first brought our son home.
 There was so much information – much of it conflicting.
 After going through all this twice, we have settled on the method that works well for us.
 Sleeping bags are designed to take away some of the safety and temperature issues of bedtime and make choosing what to put your baby in for bed simple; for us they were by far the most convenient and effective bedding.

-Here are a few tips I have picked up along the way – the information I would have found useful when I had my first child.
+Here are a few tips on how to use a baby sleeping bag that I have picked up along the way – the information I would have found useful when I had my first child.